noahlu2010/noahlu2010.github.io/_pages/ambassador.md

       {% include video id="10kAl37XU7tEUCapesQb_X7KfY29SNdft" provider="google-drive" %}
     </div>
   </div>
-  <figcaption>Noah presenting as Student Ambassador at Parent Coffee together with school counsellors to Middle School parents about his perspective on how to proactively look after students mental health and wellbeing</figcaption>
+  <figcaption>Parent coffee about mental health and wellbeing: I was presenting as Student Ambassador at Parent Coffee together with school counsellors to Middle School parents about my perspective on how to proactively look after students mental health and wellbeing.</figcaption>
 </figure>

 <div class="row">